-The desiccants absorb moisture due to its high surface area of around 800 m2/g.
-This physical property of the desiccant makes it ideal as a drying agent which used to protect various goods and products against corrosion, contamination, spoilage and growth of mould.
+The desiccants absorb moisture due to their high surface area of around 800 m2/g.
+The desiccant’s physical property makes it ideal as a drying agent that used to protect various goods and products against corrosion, contamination, spoilage, and growth of mould.

-Available in loose bulk or packets for different degree of humidity detection and control purposes, silica gel differentiated into three different colours, white, blue and orange.
+In loose bulk or packets for different degrees of humidity detection and control purposes, silica gel differentiated into three different colours: white, blue, and orange.

 Difference Between White, Orange, and Blue Silica Gel

-A non-indicating moisture absorber, like its name, suggests, does not change in colour even after saturation.
-A method to identify its saturated limit would be to measure the absorber by its weight or using together with a humidity indicator card.
+A non-indicating moisture absorber, like its name suggests, does not change in colour even after saturation.
+A method to identify its saturated limit would be to measure the absorber by its weight or using a humidity indicator card.

-Also known as Envirogel, the desiccants has an element for indication called methyl violet, that is capable of changing colour from orange to green/ colourless once saturated with moisture.
+Also known as Envirogel, the desiccants have an element for indication called methyl violet, capable of changing colour from orange to green/ colourless once saturated with moisture.
 Although it has some medicinal merits, it is not safe for consumption.

-This moisture absorber, on the other hand, incorporates cobalt chloride, allowing it to change its colour from blue to pink once it is saturated fully with moisture.
+On the other hand, this moisture absorber incorporates cobalt chloride, allowing it to change its colour from blue to pink once it is saturated fully with moisture.
 Cobalt chloride is toxic and not recommended to use with food products.

 Applications of Silica Gel

-The presence of moisture may encourage the growth of mould and decreases shelf life in food packaging, highly sensitive goods such as electronics easily damaged by condensation.
+The presence of moisture may encourage mould growth and decreases shelf life in food packaging, highly sensitive goods such as electronics easily damaged by condensation.